grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 Percy nodded.

-"The tastes of most of the folks who come through here are into something a bit... harder.
-Here's the big thing though: she's got just the saddest fuckin' face.
+"The tastes of most of the folks who come through here are into something a bit...harder.
+Here's the big thing, though: she's got just the saddest fuckin' face.
 And she's too shy.
 Even I can't bring meself to bein' comfortable-like pimping her out.
-A pimp has got to have a heart you know."
+A pimp has got to have a heart, you know."

 "So you're saying you'll let me hire her off you because she makes you too fucking sad?"

 The bartender shrugged.
-"Plus a finders-fee like," he said, and Percy knew she had made another negotiating mistake in letting the bartender see the heavy satchel full of coins she was carrying.
+"Plus a finders-fee, like," he said, and Percy knew she had made another negotiating mistake in letting the bartender see the heavy satchel full of coins she was carrying.

 "Thing is, I need a sonar operator.
 I don't care if she's tiny, but do you think she has good ears?"